idonthaveoneatm/Libraries/README.md

 # hi
-these are all the libs ive made that i am proud enough of to publish
+these are all the libs ive made/modified